Azure/azure-kusto-microhack/README.md

-# Azure Data Explorer Microhack
+# RETIRED Azure Data Explorer Microhack RETIRED

+## This repo is retired and no more maintained by the product team.
+If the links are broken, then there are no workarounds possible.

 ## Introduction